ghoshbishakh/osassignment2/assignment2.md

 #### `int create_disk(char *filename, int nbytes)`

 Creates a disk file of size `nbytes`.
 Initializes `disk_stat` struct with calculated number of blocks, and reads, writes as 0.
 Writes it to the beginning of the disk.
 Returns 0 if successful, -1 for error.
-The size of the disk file must be exactly nbytes.
+The size of the disk file must be exactly `nbytes`.

-**CHECK**: Remember to close the file and free the memory for disk_stat

 #### `int open_disk(char *filename)`